 Creating a Recipe for Success

-With R&D tax credits now being permanent, the timing has never been for the Food & Beverage Industry to take advantage of these often-substantial credits:
+With R&D Tax Credits now being permanent, the timing has never been better for the Food & Beverage Industry to take advantage of these often-substantial credits:

 - The R&D Tax Credit provides a dollar for dollar reduction in a company’s tax liability;